fatimaabubakaradam/startup-website/README.md

 ## Introduction

 This Startup Website is a clean  template designed to help startups establish an impressive online presence.
-With a mobile-first design and then desktop, this project ensures a seamless experience across mobile and desktop devices.
+This project includes a homepage and a portfolio page, With a mobile-first design and then desktop, this project ensures a seamless experience across mobile and desktop devices.
 Users can navigate through sections showcasing services, team members, and key features.
 The website is built with React and uses a modular component structure for easy customization and scalability.

 ---